 Why Avoiding Triggers Is Not the Answer

-Avoiding sexual triggers acts as a compulsion, which can increase the impact of the obsession and perpetuate this cycle of compulsion in response to obsession.
-Avoiding sexual triggers also often means avoiding sexual contact, depriving the person with OCD from a significant aspect of the relationship and possibly something very meaningful and desired by the individual.
+Coping by avoiding sexual situations can become a compulsion, and can ultimately increase the impact of the obsession and perpetuate the cycle of OCD related to sex.
+Avoiding sexual triggers also often means avoiding sexual contact, depriving the person with OCD of a significant aspect of their relationships, and possibly something very meaningful and desired.

 Treatment for OCD & Sex Problems

-Treatment for OCD usually involves individual therapy in combination with pharmaceutical intervention.
-OCD treatment looks different from treatment for those who are more so focused on addressing sexual impairments because OCD treatment addresses the psychological and behavioral factors impacting functioning.
+Treatment for OCD usually involves individual therapy (typically exposure and response prevention) in combination with medication.
+OCD treatment looks different from treatment for those who are only focused on addressing sexual impairments because OCD treatment addresses the psychological and behavioral factors impacting functioning.

-One of the most popular approaches to treating OCD is exposure and response prevention therapy.
-It is often utilized for helping those with OCD overcome sexual impairments.
-This is a form of therapy that specifically focuses on desensitizing patients from triggering situations or their obsessions by incremental exposure to those situations.
-Symptoms can sometimes show improvement as soon as 4 weeks,7 however length of treatment depends on the individual needs of the person.
+One of the most popular approaches to treating OCD is exposure and response prevention therapy (ERP), and it can certainly be utilized to help those with OCD overcome sexual impairments.
+ERP for OCD specifically focuses on desensitizing patients from triggering situations or their obsessions by incremental exposure to those situations.
+Symptoms can sometimes show improvement as soon as four weeks, however, the length of treatment depends on the individual needs of the person.7

 Sex Therapy